gl-inet/docs4.x/docs/tutorials/connect_to_a_hotspot_with_captive_portal.md

     ![iphone wifi private address](https://static.gl-inet.com/docs/en/4/tutorials/connect_to_a_hotspot_with_captive_portal/iphone_wifi_private_address.png){class="glboxshadow" width="350"}

+    For some old phones, the MAC address is not found there in WiFi, then it uses the real MAC address of the phone.
+This can be found in the phone's **Settings** -> **About** where you can find the phone's MAC address.

 3. Usr your phone or computer to connect to router, access web admin panel.
 On the left side of web Admin Panel -> NETWORK -> MAC Address.

     Select Manual Mode, fill in the MAC address you wrote down in step 2 into the input box and click Apply.